RU09342/lab-3-interrupts-and-timers-huanga4/PressForSpeedGame(Extra Work)/README.md

 Certain boards use a different timer.
 Certain boards are unable to use PXSEL and need the timer connected to the LED externally.

 ##Implementation
 Use a C compiler to run the code and upload it to an MSP430.
-Press the button for some amount of time, the LEDs blinking rate changes accordingly.
+Player one and player two may press their respective buttons to increase their "score".
+While player one is winning an LED will shine, while player 2 is winning the LED will not shine.
+A tie will result in the LED blinking rapidly.